DrKenReid/midas-faculty-scraper-wordcloud-generator/README.md

 # UMich Faculty Research Interests Scraper & Word Cloud Generator

-This Python script scrapes research interests from the University of Michigan affiliated faculty pages, cleans the text by converting it to lowercase and removing common DS-related terms (loaded from an external file), NLTK stopwords, and words shorter than three characters, and then generates four word clouds.
+This Python script scrapes research interests from the University of Michigan affiliated faculty pages, cleans the text by converting it to lowercase and removing common DS-related terms (loaded from an external file), NLTK stopwords, and words shorter than three characters, and then generates eight word clouds.
 The script scrapes both the main A–Z index pages for keywords/short descriptions and individual faculty pages for full research descriptions, and it saves the word cloud images without displaying them.

 ## Features

-* **Dual Data Sources:**\
+* **Dual Data Sources:**
   Scrapes the main A–Z index pages for keywords/short descriptions and follows each faculty link to scrape full research descriptions.

-* **Text Cleaning:**\
+* **Text Cleaning:**
   Converts all text to lowercase, removes common DS-related terms (loaded from `removed_words.txt`), filters out NLTK stopwords, and excludes words with fewer than 3 characters.

-* **Word Cloud Generation:**\
+* **Word Cloud Generation:**
-  Automatically produces four word cloud images:
+  Automatically produces eight word cloud images:

-  * Two from the index (keywords) variant:

-    * Mixed orientation (vertical & horizontal, `prefer_horizontal=0.5`)

-    * Purely horizontal (`prefer_horizontal=1.0`)
+  * For each **mode** (light and dark):
+    * **Horizontal Only:**
+      - One word cloud from the keywords variant (using only horizontal orientation, `prefer_horizontal=1.0`)
+      - One word cloud from the descriptions variant (using only horizontal orientation, `prefer_horizontal=1.0`)
+    * **Mixed Orientation:**
+      - One word cloud from the keywords variant (using mixed orientation, `prefer_horizontal=0.5`)

-  * Two from the full research descriptions (deep-scrape) variant with the same orientation settings.
+      - One word cloud from the descriptions variant (using mixed orientation, `prefer_horizontal=0.5`)

-* **Caching:**\
+* **Caching:**
-  Saves scraped data to text files (`keywords.txt` and `descriptions.txt` in the `/output/` directory) to avoid repeated scraping.
+  Saves scraped data to text files (`keywords.txt` and `descriptions.txt`) to avoid repeated scraping.

-* **Output Handling:**\
+* **Output Handling:**
   Word cloud images are saved to the `/output/` directory.
 The images are not displayed interactively.

 ## Installation

 ### Prerequisites

 * Python 3.7 or higher
 * pip

 ### Using a Virtual Environment (Recommended)